kasir-barati/class-validator-translator-middleware/README.md

         // app.ts
         import { join } from 'path';
         import { Equals, IsOptional } from 'class-validator';
+        import {
+            ClassValidatorTranslatorMiddleware,
+            IncompatibleErrorCodeAndErrorMessage
-        import { ClassValidatorTranslatorMiddleware } from 'class-validator-translator-middleware';
+        } from 'class-validator-translator-middleware';

+        process.on('uncaughtException', (error) => {
+            if (error instanceof IncompatibleErrorCodeAndErrorMessage) {
+                // do what ever you like, like sending email/notification to your devops guy process.exit(1);
+            }
+        })

         const messagesPath = join(__dirname, 'class-validator-errors');
         const classValidatorTranslatorMiddleware =
             new ClassValidatorTranslatorMiddleware(messagesPath);

             const classValidatorTranslatorMiddleware =
                 new ClassValidatorTranslatorMiddleware(messagesPath);